-The focus for the ASA Youth Academy is on the training environment rather than on matches or tournaments.
-The training grounds are where great teachers can help further the holistic development of each player in an environment that encourages players to make mistakes and learn from them.
+The focus for the Youth Academy is on the training environment rather than on matches or tournaments.
+Training time is an opportunity for great teachers to help further the holistic development of each player.

-YOUTH ACADEMY DIRECTOR – each member club/association must have an ASA Youth Academy Director who acts as the liaison between the club’s Academy Program and the ASA Youth Soccer Academy Committee.
+Each member club/association must have an ASA Youth Academy Director who acts as the liaison between the club’s Academy Program and the ASA Academy Program.
 The YAD must possess one or a combination of the following:

 - The new USSF D License (2018)